The CCI Sound Home Plan

 With Sound Home Plan, making smart home improvements is simple.
 We’ll take an in-depth look at your home by performing a home energy audit and pinpoint exactly what it needs for greater efficiency, safety, and comfort.
 See our process here.

-Become a part of the growing network of Pittsburghers that are implementing climate solutions and lowering energy bills in their home!
+Become a part of the growing network of Pittsburghers who are implementing climate solutions and lowering energy bills in their home!
 This past year, home renovations resulting from CCI's Sound Home Plan brought about energy reductions of over 660 million BTUs.
 To be a part of CCI's vast network, call 412-431-4623 to schedule an audit today!

 Included in Our Sound Home Plan for $399*